-This is a discussion on Hiq? within the Freshwater Aquarium Equipment forums, part of the Freshwater Aquarium category; -->
+This is a discussion on Hiq? within the Freshwater Aquarium Equipment forums, part of the Beginner Freshwater Aquarium category; -->

 hey guys I was searching the web and I came across this website

 http://www.hiq-usa.com/maintenance.asp and on here at the very bottom it says